Calvert Manor Civic Association, Inc. By-Laws

 Section A. The name of this organization shall be "Calvert Manor Civic Association, Incorporated."
 (Also referred to here as CMCA, Inc. CMCA, and the Association.)

-Section A. The object of the Association shall be to promote and protect the general welfare of the community known and described as “CALVERT MANOR” located in Prince George’s County, State of Maryland; and the welfare of all its member property owners located in Calvert Manor.
+Section A. The purpose of the Association shall be to promote and protect the general welfare of the community known and described as "CALVERT MANOR" located in Prince George's County, State of Maryland; and the welfare of all its member property owners and residents/ tenants located in Calvert Manor.

 Section B. To improve, manage, develop and take title to real estate; sell, assign, transfer, lease, pledge or otherwise dispose of real estate to which the Association may hold title.

 Article III - Membership

 Section A. “Full Membership” Owners of real property, single or joint holders, in Calvert Manor shall be members of the Association.
 In the event of multiple lot ownership, a maximum of two (2) voting memberships shall be allowed regardless of the number of lots owned.